I’m not the good guy here, let me make that clear straight away. In this story, no one is.

 I recently saw a quote that said something along the lines of “The wolf will always be the bad guy if Red Riding Hood is telling the story” And it got me thinking… Real life is way more complicated than fairy-tale.
 The characters aren’t as clear as you would imagine.

 It’s not an easy task in general (see point on being self-centred) but being emotionally invested in the debate, fogs most rational judgement and you resort to calling them “stupid” or saying they’re “acting silly” for not getting on board with your ideologies, all of which is rather narrow-minded on your part.
+So slow down, listen to each other, understand each other, and discuss.

 Well, that pretty much wraps up what I wanted to say.
 Go forth and rock!